-A Place is an area (amount of space) derived from an physical location.
+A location is an area (amount of space) derived from an physical location.
 It is described by its map/schema and coordinates to determine its current location, where you can assign Gateways.

-Within Places you will find the following options:
+Within Locations you will find the following options:

-To learn how to create places, set up your floor plan and assign receivers, please review this tutorial.
+To learn how to set up your floor plan and assign Gateways, please review this tutorial.

-Once your have setup your Gateways on your Floor plan, you can use the Live view.
+Once your have setup your Gateways on your map, you can use the Live map view.
 Here you will see in real time how many devices are located in the range of the Gateway along with their proximity to it.
 Just click the 'Paused' or 'Live View' button to get started.